 Select a fencing option.

 ScaleArc Fencing intelligently resolves a split-brain situation between two nodes in HA mode.
-The algorithm employs a 'capture the flag technique' which requires storage of metadata reliably along the traffic path.
+The algorithm employs a 'capture the flag technique' which requires the storage of metadata reliably along the traffic path.
 This storage can be a database server configured inside a ScaleArc cluster, a third-party external database server, or a Linux-based SSH server.

 Field/Button Description Default/User input ScaleArc cluster (Recommended) ScaleArc uses the Read/Write server in the selected cluster to store fencing information.
 This choice creates a new, logical database on the server.
 We recommended this approach as it is in line with the traffic flow and helps resolve a split-brain situation accurately.
 Select this radio button.
 Cluster A drop down of clusters on the ScaleArc appliance.
 Select the cluster from the drop-down.As a best practice, witness servers and ScaleArc should be preferably in the same network with low latency for optimal performance.